AnaHill/AnaHill.github.io/blog.md

 ---
 layout: list_pages
-title: "📝 A-J Mäki's Blog Posts"
+title: "📝 A-J Mäki's _'Nerd your day'_ Blog Posts"
 permalink: /blog/
 ---

+> 😎 Nerd your day! 🤓

 ## 📝 Blog Archive
 Here you can find all my blog posts, sorted by date.